enstormblue/appdaemon-IQ4-demo/README.md

 # appdaemon-IQ4-demo
-Baseline files for AppDaemon and IQ4 alarm integration
+These are basic sanitized config files that were used in setting up the Home Assistant Qolsys IQ4 integration using AddDaemon.